| Romans 9:18-21 states: "Therefore hath he mercy

 understood the doctrine of election becomes a necessity if

-"If the doctrine of Total Inability or Original Sin be
+anyone is going to be saved!
+Loraine Boettner said: "If the doctrine of Total Inability or Original Sin be

 admitted, the doctrine of unconditional Election follows by